 - The gem eventually passed into the hands of Louis XVI and his queen Marie Antoinette, both of whom were later beheaded.

-- It vanished for a while, only to show up in London, where it was bought by banker Henry Thomas Hope.
+- It vanished for a while and later showed up in London, where banker Henry Thomas Hope purchased it.
 Hope was one of the few who apparently escaped the curse, although he did lend his name to the gemstone.

 - A Russian prince obtained the diamond, lent it to a French actress, and soon after fatally shot her.
-The prince himself was stabbed to death by revolutionaries.
+Revolutionaries stabbed the prince to death.

 - There then followed ownership, in quick succession, by a Greek jeweler who fell off a cliff; a sultan who went insane; and a man named Habib Bey, who drowned.

 In 1958, the gemstone passed into the Smithsonian Institution in Washington, DC, where it resides to this day.
-There have not been any recorded incidents of misfortune since entering the museum’s collection.
+There have not been any incidents recorded pertaining to the Hope Diamond curse since entering the museum’s collection.

-Like the alleged curse of King Tutankhamen, skeptics and believers will probably continue to argue about whether or not this gemstone harbors a curse that has plagued its owners since its original discovery.
+Like the alleged curse of King Tutankhamun, skeptics and believers will probably continue to argue about whether or not this gemstone harbors a curse that has plagued its owners since its original discovery.